-- (7) Medical providers must maintain records necessary to document the extent of medical services provided to injured workers. - (8) Progress reports are essential.
-When time loss is authorized by the attending physician or authorized nurse practitioner, the insurer may require progress reports every 15 days through the use of the physician's report, Form 827.
+- (8)(a) Progress reports are essential.
+When time loss is authorized by the attending physician or authorized nurse practitioner, the insurer may require progress reports every 15 days-through the use of the physician's report, Form 827.
 Chart notes may be sufficient to satisfy this requirement.
 If more information is required, the insurer may request a brief or complete narrative report.
-Fees for such narrative reports must be in accordance with OAR 436-009-001540 (117)(a), 436-009-00760-(2) or (3), and Appendix B of division 009, whichever applies. - (9) Reports may be handwritten and must include all relevant or requested information. - (10) All records must be legible and cannot be kept in a coded or semi-coded manner unless a legend is provided with each set of records. - (11) The medical provider must respond within 14 days to the request for relevant medical records as specified in section (1) of this rule, progress reports, narrative reports, original diagnostic studies, including, but not limited to, actual films, and any or all necessary records needed to review the efficacy of medical treatment or medical services, frequency, and necessity of care.
-The medical provider must be reimbursed for copying documents in accordance with OAR 436-009-00760 (1) and Appendix B of division 009.
-If the medical provider fails to provide such information within fourteen (14) days of receiving a request sent by certified mail, penalties under OAR 436-010-0340 or 436-015-0120 may be imposed. - (12) The attending physician or authorized nurse practitioner must inform the insurer and the worker of the anticipated date of release to work, the anticipated date the worker will become medically stationary, the next appointment date, and the worker's medical limitations.
-To the extent any medical provider can determine these matters they must be included in each progress report.
-The insurer must not consider the anticipated date of becoming medically stationary as a release to return to work. - (13) The attending physician or authorized nurse practitioner must notify the worker, insurer, and all other health care providers involved in the worker's treatment when the worker is determined medically stationary.
+Fees for such narrative reports must be in accordance with OAR 436-009-0040 (7)(a), 436-009-0060, and Appendix B of division 009, whichever applies. - (9) Reports may be handwritten and must include all relevant or requested information. - (10) All records must be legible and cannot be kept in a coded or semi-coded manner unless a legend is provided with each set of records. - (11) The medical provider must respond within 14 days to the request for relevant medical records as specified in section (1) of this rule, progress reports, narrative reports, original diagnostic studies, including, but not limited to, actual films, and any or all necessary records needed to review the efficacy of medical treatment or medical services, frequency, and necessity of care.
+The medical provider must be reimbursed for copying documents in accordance with OAR 436-009-0060 and Appendix B of division 009.
+If the medical provider fails to provide such information within fourteen (14) days of receiving a request sent by certified mail, penalties under OAR 436-010-0340 or 436-015-0120 may be imposed.

+- (12) The provider must submit a requested progress report or narrative report within 14 days of receiving the insurer's request. - (b) The attending physician or authorized nurse practitioner must, if known, inform the patient and the insurer and the worker of the of the following and include it in each progress report: - (A) The anticipated date of release to work, the; - (B) The anticipated date the worker will become medically stationary, the: - (C) The next appointment date; and the worker's - (D) The patient's medical limitations.
+To the extent any medical provider can determine these matters they must be included in each progress report. - (c) The insurer must not consider the anticipated date of becoming medically stationary as a date of release to return to work. - (13)(d) The attending physician or authorized nurse practitioner must notify the workerpatient, insurer, and all other health caremedical providers involved in the worker'spatient's treatment when the workerpatient is determined medically stationary-and whether the patient is released to any kind of work.
 The medically stationary date must be the date of the exam, and not a projected date.
 The notice must provide: - (a) The medically stationary date; and - (b) Whether the worker is released to any kind of work. - (14) The attending physician or authorized nurse practitioner must advise the worker, and within five days provide the insurer with written notice, of the date the injured worker is released to return to regular or modified work.
-The physician or nurse must not notify the insurer or employer of the worker's release to return to regular or modified work without first advising the worker.